GuillaumeCa/freeroom4/README.md

 # Freeroom 4

-New version of freeroom built with state of the art features using React.
-Backend incoming.
+New version of freeroom built using state of the art technologies such as React 🎉 ⭐
+- Frontend written with React and Redux.
+- Backend written with Go.